 48. Pack “Dump Bag” meals ahead of time

 This strategy is an advanced version of shopping and making your own food.
-Read here to learn how an Australian mom feeds her family of six by putting all the ingredients for each meal in an individual bag and then dumps them in a slow cooker so that she can enjoy her day and return to a warm meal.
+Read here to learn how an Australian mom feeds her family of six by putting all the ingredients for each meal in an individual bag and then dumps them in a slow cooker so that she can enjoy her daily responsibilities.
 She calls them “Dump Bags.”

 Get a Good Night’s Rest at Low Cost

-Staying in the great outdoors is one of the best ways to save money while travelling.
+Staying in the great outdoors is one of the best ways to save money while traveling.
 At many parks, you can pitch a tent for just a few dollars a night.
-If you don’t have camping equipment and don’t want to buy it before being sure you like it, borrow some from a friend or rent it from REI for a test run.
+If you don’t have camping equipment, borrow from a friend or rent from REI.

-In addition to saving thousands of dollars over multiple trips, camping can take you to locations that are otherwise hard to see, especially if you backpack.
+In addition to saving thousands of dollars over multiple trips, camping can take you to locations that are otherwise hard to see, especially if you’re backpacking.
 The hills are alive and waiting for you to sleep on them.